himbeles/geo3d/README.md

   - transform points and vectors
   - express points and vectors in different frames
   - create frames from primary and secondary axes vectors
   - align two point groups by minimizing point-to-point distances
+  - fit planes to points

 ## Installation